Selena Gomez Looks Happier Than Ever Singing & Dancing In The Studio — Watch

 There’s nothing we love more than seeing Selena Gomez with a big smile on her face, and during a recent studio session with her collaborators, Justin Tranter and Julia Michaels, she looked happier than we’ve seen her in ages!
-Watch her goof off while singing and dancing with her pals here!
+Could her hot new relationship with The Weeknd be the reason behind her massive grin?!

 Selena Gomez, 24, is hard at work on new music with her fave songwriters, Justin Tranter and Julia Michaels, but during a recent recording session, she sang along to one of the surefire hits they actually didn’t write for her.
 Apologies to all Selenators who thought this was a new SG song in her latest Instagram video — it’s actually Julia’s debut single, “Issues”!